HOA Rules Enforcement Best Practices

 Parking Considerations for California HOAs

 California has some of the most detailed HOA laws in the country, which include rules regarding parking enforcement.
-The HOA parking rules in California are guided by the Davis-Stirling Act, which outlines how associations must notify residents and handle violations.
+The Davis-Stirling Act guides HOA parking rules in California, and it outlines how associations must notify residents and handle violations.

 Some of the most important points to know: